mzen17/ESN-Personal-Analysis/paper/main.typ

 #figure(
   image("images/f2u1.png"),
-  caption:[Image search with F2 behaving like U1 by being searched "tree", Notice how F1 and F2 are extremely different; F1 only focuses on the two trees that are illuminated in the night.
-Meanwhile, F2 returns a large corpus of documents.
-Interestingly enough, F2's labels tend to be more generic, which could possibly explain this behavior.], )
+  caption:[Image search with F2 behaving like U1 by being searched "tree" where F2 doesn't have a good match for the term "tree".
+Notice how F1 and F2 are extremely different; F1 only focuses on the two trees that are illuminated in the night.
+Meanwhile, F2 returns a large corpus of documents like the unfamiliar graphs.
+This is likely because F2's labels tend to be more generic.], )

 #figure(